Public Protection and Disaster Relief (PPDR)

 - ECC Report 239 on Compatibility and sharing studies for BB PPDR systems operating in the 700 MHz range

 - ECC Report 240 on Compatibility and sharing studies for BB PPDR systems operating in the 400 MHz range

-- Project Team FM49 had been established focusses on medium term and long term (before year 2025) spectrum identification and develop a roadmap on the timeframes and necessary steps needed.
-The evaluation of suitable bands for European-wide harmonisation of spectrum (both below and above 1 GHz), will take into account cross-border-communication issues and PPDR application requirements including issues such as inter-operability needs.
+- Project Team FM49 was established to focus on medium term and long term (before year 2025) spectrum identification and develop a roadmap on the timeframes and necessary steps needed.
+The evaluation of suitable bands for European-wide harmonisation of spectrum (both below and above 1 GHz), took into account cross-border-communication issues and PPDR application requirements including issues such as inter-operability needs.

-- The formation of the PT FM49 followed a series of events in the past where the WG FM of Electronic Communications Committee of CEPT organised a workshop on spectrum needs for the public protection and disaster relief (PPDR) communication systems in March 2010, click here for the workshop webpage.
-Public safety broadband requirements from industry and public safety users have been described in the ETSI System Reference Document TR 102 628.
-Other ETSI descriptions in the past included spectrum requirements for wideband PPDR and AGA applications in ETSI TR 102 491 (TETRA TEDS system reference document), ETSI TR 102 485 (BBDR system reference document), and ETSI TR 102 496 (LAES).
+- The formation of the PT FM49 followed a series of events where the WG FM of Electronic Communications Committee of CEPT organised a workshop on spectrum needs for the public protection and disaster relief (PPDR) communication systems in March 2010, click here for the workshop webpage.
+Public safety broadband requirements from industry and public safety users were described in the ETSI System Reference Document TR 102 628.
+Other previous ETSI descriptions included spectrum requirements for wideband PPDR and AGA applications in ETSI TR 102 491 (TETRA TEDS system reference document), ETSI TR 102 485 (BBDR system reference document), and ETSI TR 102 496 (LAES).

 - Another action in 2010 taken was to send out a questionnaire on the radio spectrum demand for PPDR by the ECO, which had been developed by the WGFM.
 Based on the responses received, WGFM identified some main conclusions based on these responses to the questionnaire.